Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "When we strive to become better than we are, everything around us becomes better, too."
+> "If you want to change how you see your problems, you have to change what you value and/or how you measure failure/success."
-> — **Paulo Coelho**
+> — **Mark Manson**

 ---